verrazzano/docs/content/en/docs/customize/opensearch.md

 - `CPU`

-  Hardware requirements vary dramatically by workload, but 2 vCPU cores for every 100 GiB of your storage requirement is good for lighter workloads.
-But in case you have heavier workloads, this might not be sufficient.
+  Hardware requirements vary dramatically by workload, but 2 vCPU cores for every 100 GiB of your storage requirement is good in general.

 - `Shard Size`